newwby/newwby.github.io/.github/ISSUE_TEMPLATE/addition.md

 **Why is this feature desirable?**
 - Is this covered by existing functionality?
-- Is this universal enough to be considered part of the framework?
 - What use cases exist for this new feature?

 ---